Only 40

 We want to have wide arms and a small footprint.

 Kauai is a small place.
 Things happen here mostly by relationship.
-With a mobile number of students we can quickly build relational bridges with local residents while not becoming a massive mob when we show up at a local beach or at our local restaurant for a slice of Hula Pie.
+With a mobile number of crewmates we can quickly build relational bridges with local residents while not becoming a massive mob when we show up at a local beach or at our local restaurant for a slice of Hula Pie.

 The Anchor House pool of talented speakers and teachers covers the gamut.
 Got questions about the Bible and science?
 Where else would you get a chance to sit at the same lunch table with a renown Christian astrophysicist and personally ply them with questions.
 Where else could you find yourself playing your instrument next to one of the best-known worship leaders in the world or lounging in the sun and picking the brain of a brilliant author, inspiring thought leader or daring missionary?

-That’s why 40 students are the limit.
+That’s why 40 on board is the limit.

 We hope you are one of them.
-We are filling up fast for the 23-24 school year.
+We are filling up fast for the 24-25 school year.
 Pray about it and if God gives you the nudge, send in your application soon.